- Get link

 The first example sentence is used to address your own mother.
 Here, you were asking where your father went to.

-Below is the audio version of the example sentences.
-Let's hear how it pronounced.
+Below is the audio version of the example sentences above.
+Let's hear how it is pronounced.

 Next, let's watch the scenes from videos where the word [ibu] is spoken.

-This is taken from a famous TV Program in Indonesian called Mata Najwa.
+The first clip we are about to watch is from a famous TV Program in Indonesia called Mata Najwa.
 Let's watch it down below.

 Here is what they said in the video above with English translations.